-For all Historic Sports & Racing Cars, including Lotus, Brabham & Cooper etc. All of our steering wheels are meticulously prepared and hand sewn in the traditional way by Agnese Davies.
+We manufacture steering wheels for many Historic Sports & Racing Cars, including Lotus, Brabham, Lola & Cooper etc. under the brand name Springall.
+Each and every one of our steering wheels is meticulously prepared and hand sewn in the traditional way by Agnese Davies.
 Agnese has established a worldwide reputation for providing the most correct detail in the leather covering of our steering wheels, in particular the natural raised flange stitching and skived joints, as featured on many of the early leather covered steering wheels.

 It is an all too common sight these days to see beautifully restored historic cars, at events around the world, let down by one of the most essential details….the ‘Steering Wheel’ – a detail which, when we sit in the driving seat, is right in front of our eyes and which we immediately want to hold in our hands….
 As drivers, we are essentially holding the car by the steering wheel and so this part of the car should, at the very minimum, mirror the quality and style of the car as it was in period.
 The diameter of the rim grip is very important, but most mass-produced steering wheels are made these days with a grip diameter that is far too thick and ruins the otherwise subtle appearance of the historic cockpit.
 We have developed seven different rubber grip extrusions, single and twin systems, to enable us to achieve the perfect result for every vehicle in all periods.
 We have also paid particular attention to frame profiles following extensive research based largely on original period publications and data, factory drawings and confirmed historical photographs.

-The type of stitch work is also of great importance if one wishes to have a period correct product, many vehicles such as the early Lotus cars, Lister and Cooper cars for example had steering wheels which were made by V. W. Derrington Ltd and during the 1950’s these steering wheels, in the main, had ‘raised flange stitching’ (we use the abbreviation RFS when referring to this feature).
+The type of stitch work is also of great importance if one wishes to have a period correct product, many vehicles such as the early Lotus cars, Lister and some Cooper cars for example were fitted with steering wheels that were made either by V. W. Derrington Ltd or P D Springall Ltd and during the 1950’s these steering wheels, in the main, had ‘raised flange stitching’ (we use the abbreviation RFS when referring to this feature).
 This process requires time, accuracy and a consistently high level of skill to achieve a fine result.
-For this we select soft Italian leather, cut along the length of the skin, which is skived out at both ends down to the epidermis which itself is further feathered to create a flush and almost unnoticeable joint.
-The leather is then hot soaked for a specific time prior to being stretched over the wheel frame and sewn into position using the correct natural (off white) waterproof thread.
-The leather is gathered up into an oversized flange on the inside of the wheel frame, creating the foundation of the unique raised flange.
-The surplus leather is later carefully cut off close to the stitching with specially developed tooling to produce a uniform edge leading into each side of the spokes.
+For this we select a slightly thicker, but soft Italian leather, cut along the length of the skin, which is skived out at both ends down to the epidermis which itself is further feathered to create a flush and almost unnoticeable joint.
+The leather is then subjected to a rather secret process for a specific duration prior to being tightly stretched over the wheel frame and sewn into position using the correct natural (off white) waterproof thread.
+During the process, the leather is gathered up into an oversized flange on the inside of the wheel frame, creating the foundation of the unique raised flange.
+The surplus leather is later carefully cut off very close to the stitching using specially developed tooling to produce a uniform edge, leading into each side of the spokes.
 This edge is finally hot ironed and natural wax sealed leaving a perfect edge finish.

-The wheels illustrated below to fit the following car makes, are just a small selection of the many wheels which we manufacture here in England, please do ask about your specific requirements:
+The wheels illustrated below, to fit the following car makes, are just a small selection of the many wheels which we manufacture here in England.

 Austin Healey (Donald Healey Motor Co)